qdrant/landing_page/qdrant-landing/content/blog/hybrid-cloud-launch-partners.md

   - launch partners
 ---

-With the launch of Qdrant Hybrid Cloud we provide developers the ability to deploy Qdrant as a managed vector database in any desired environment, be it *in the cloud, on premise, or on the edge*.
+With the launch of [Qdrant Hybrid Cloud](https://hybrid-cloud.qdrant.tech/) we provide developers the ability to deploy Qdrant as a managed vector database in any desired environment, be it *in the cloud, on premise, or on the edge*.

 We are excited to have trusted industry players support the launch of Qdrant Hybrid Cloud, allowing developers to unlock best-in-class advantages for building production-ready AI applications:

-- **Deploy In Your Own Environment:** Deploy the Qdrant vector database as a managed service on the infrastructure of choice, such as our launch partner solutions **Oracle Cloud Infrastructure (OCI)**, [Red Hat OpenShift](/blog/hybrid-cloud-red-hat-openshift/), [Vultr](/blog/hybrid-cloud-vultr/), [DigitalOcean](/blog/hybrid-cloud-digitalocean/), [OVHcloud](/blog/hybrid-cloud-ovhcloud/), [Scaleway](/blog/hybrid-cloud-scaleway/), and [STACKIT](/blog/hybrid-cloud-stackit/).
+- **Deploy In Your Own Environment:** Deploy the Qdrant vector database as a managed service on the infrastructure of choice, such as our launch partner solutions [Oracle Cloud Infrastructure (OCI)](/documentation/hybrid-cloud/platform-deployment-options/#oracle-cloud-infrastructure), [Red Hat OpenShift](/blog/hybrid-cloud-red-hat-openshift/), [Vultr](/blog/hybrid-cloud-vultr/), [DigitalOcean](/blog/hybrid-cloud-digitalocean/), [OVHcloud](/blog/hybrid-cloud-ovhcloud/), [Scaleway](/blog/hybrid-cloud-scaleway/), [Civo](/documentation/hybrid-cloud/platform-deployment-options/#civo), and [STACKIT](/blog/hybrid-cloud-stackit/).

 - **Seamlessly Integrate with Every Key Component of the Modern AI Stack:** Our new hybrid cloud offering also allows you to integrate with all of the relevant solutions for building AI applications.
-These include partner frameworks like [LlamaIndex](/blog/hybrid-cloud-llamaindex/), **LangChain**, [Haystack by deepset](/blog/hybrid-cloud-haystack/), and [Airbyte](/blog/hybrid-cloud-airbyte/), as well as large language models (LLMs) like [JinaAI](/blog/hybrid-cloud-jinaai/) and [Aleph Alpha](/blog/hybrid-cloud-aleph-alpha/).
+These include partner frameworks like [LlamaIndex](/blog/hybrid-cloud-llamaindex/), [LangChain](/blog/hybrid-cloud-langchain]), [Haystack by deepset](/blog/hybrid-cloud-haystack/), and [Airbyte](/blog/hybrid-cloud-airbyte/), as well as large language models (LLMs) like [JinaAI](/blog/hybrid-cloud-jinaai/) and [Aleph Alpha](/blog/hybrid-cloud-aleph-alpha/).

 - **Ensure Full Data Sovereignty and Privacy Control:** Qdrant Hybrid Cloud offers unparalleled data isolation and the flexibility to process workloads either in the cloud or on-premise, ensuring data privacy and sovereignty requirements - all while being fully managed.